tanmingcui/docclssification/README.md

 The first field is the document label.
 Everything after the comma is a space delimited set of word values.

+Here is the dataset in google drive, you will need to request access: https://drive.google.com/open?id=1rY8jMUZ_QCRzqHk82cCTy8OWA6suQOqm

 ### Your Mission